← All Resources

 Inflammation Markers

 ESR (erythrocyte sedimentation rate) is another general inflammation marker, often ordered alongside CRP.
-Normal is typically 0–20 mm/hr for men and 0–30 mm/hr for women, though it naturally increases with age.
+Normal is typically 0–20 mm/hr for men and 0–30 mm/hr for women, though it naturally creeps up with age.

 Putting It All Together: The Metabolic Health Picture

 Individual markers tell part of the story.
-The full picture emerges from patterns across multiple markers.
-Metabolic syndrome — a cluster of conditions that dramatically increases cardiovascular and diabetes risk — is diagnosed when three or more of the following are present:
+The real picture comes from patterns across multiple markers.
+Metabolic syndrome — a cluster of conditions that dramatically increases your risk of cardiovascular disease and diabetes — is diagnosed when three or more of the following are present:

-According to the National Health and Nutrition Examination Survey (NHANES), approximately 35% of American adults meet the criteria for metabolic syndrome.
-The condition is largely driven by insulin resistance and is highly responsive to lifestyle changes — particularly exercise, reduced refined carbohydrate intake, and weight loss.
-Track your overall health trajectory with the Biological Age Calculator.
+Here's a sobering stat: according to NHANES data, roughly 35% of American adults meet the criteria for metabolic syndrome.
+That's more than one in three.
+But the encouraging part is that this condition is largely driven by insulin resistance and responds well to lifestyle changes — particularly exercise, cutting refined carbs, and losing even modest amounts of weight.
+Track your overall trajectory with the Biological Age Calculator.

 Frequently Asked Questions